How to Start an Email: 25+ Professional Greetings to Use

 When applying for a job:

 When scheduling a meeting:

 When accepting a job offer:

-When replying to a group:
+For when replying to a group:

-When introducing yourself:
+To use when introducing yourself:

 When sending an email newsletter:

 When sending email marketing or an email campaign:

 Sometimes referred to as an "outreach email."

 For when writing n email to a professor or teacher: